SCRIBES, NOTETAKERS, AND READERS

 Reader (for exams/quizzes)

-In-class notetaking service is for students whose disabilities limit them from taking effective notes, and is determined a reasonable accommodation by a DSP&S counselor.
+In-class notetaking service is for students whose disabilities limit them from taking effective notes, and is determined a reasonable accommodation by a ACCESS counselor.
 A volunteer notetaker is a student registered in the same class as notetaking services are being requested.
-They are individuals identified by the DSP&S student who agree to perform the duties of a notetaker.
-DSP&S can provide a stipend payment for students who volunteer to be in-class notetakers.
+They are individuals identified by the ACCESS student who agree to perform the duties of a notetaker.
+ACCESS can provide a stipend payment for students who volunteer to be in-class notetakers.

 Differences between a Scribe and a Notetaker